The $i\varepsilon$-Prescription for String Amplitudes and Regularized Modular Integrals: Discussion and Conclusion

 We conclude with listing a few subjects to which our techniques can potentially be applied: \begin{itemize} \item \textbf{The double-copy relation at one-loop level}.
-The KLT relation works well at tree-level \cite{Kawai:1985xq} and have been exhaustively explored \cite{Bern:2010ue,Bern:2019prr}.
+The KLT relation works well at tree-level~\cite{Kawai:1985xq} and have been exhaustively explored~\cite{Bern:2010ue,Bern:2019prr, Mafra:2018qqe}.
 While the KLT relation for one-loop is still an open problem.
-Refs \cite{Stieberger:2022lss,Stieberger:2023nol} recently proposed that the integrand for the closed string amplitude is the sum of modulus squared of the integrand of the planar and non-planar open strings.
+Refs~\cite{Stieberger:2022lss,Stieberger:2023nol} recently proposed that the integrand for the closed string amplitude is the sum of modulus squared of the integrand of the planar and non-planar open strings.
 The evaluation of such integrals for closed and open strings is discussed for vacuum amplitudes in Sections \ref{sec:evieps} and \ref{sec:1loopOpen}, and for two-point amplitudes in Sections \ref{sec:2ptAmp} and \ref{sec:2point}.
-It is fascinating to investigate whether the double-copy relation may also extend beyond the integral over configuration space.
-The interconnection to field theory amplitudes can be found in \cite{Mafra:2018qqe,Dorigoni:2022cua}. \item \textbf{Decay widths and the imaginary parts}.
-The imaginary parts of the one-loop string amplitudes are relevant for the decay widths and the optical theorem of string amplitudes, see \cite{Tsuchiya:1988va,Okada:1989sd,Tsuchiya:1989ah,Sen:2014dqa,Sen:2014pia,Eberhardt:2023xck} for relevant work.
-For a generic integrand, the imaginary part of the amplitude is given by the r.h.s. of Eq. \eqref{eq:ImGen}.
+It is fascinating to investigate whether the double-copy relation may also extend beyond the integral over configuration space. \item \textbf{Decay widths and the imaginary parts}.
+The imaginary parts of the one-loop string amplitudes are relevant for the decay widths and the optical theorem of string amplitudes, see~\cite{Tsuchiya:1988va,Okada:1989sd,Tsuchiya:1989ah,Sen:2014dqa,Sen:2014pia,Eberhardt:2023xck} for relevant work.
+For a generic integrand, the imaginary part of the amplitude is given by the rhs of Eq. \eqref{eq:ImGen}.
 We would like to understand physical implications of this expression. \item \textbf{Low-energy expansion}.
-We aim to extend our techniques of direct integration to Regge trajectories \cite{Okada:1989sd,Banerjee:2024ibt} and to higher-point amplitudes.
+We aim to extend our techniques of direct integration to Regge trajectories~\cite{Okada:1989sd,Banerjee:2024ibt} and to higher-point amplitudes.
 The latter give rise to more complicated integrals over the $z_{jk}$.
-This is particularly important for the small $\alpha'$-expansion of the superstring theory, which accounts for the low-energy supergravity approximation and has been investigated for a long time, see for example \cite{Berkovits:2022ivl} and references therein. \end{itemize}
+This is particularly important for the small $\alpha'$-expansion of the superstring theory, which accounts for the low-energy supergravity approximation and has been investigated for a long time, see for example~\cite{Berkovits:2022ivl} and references therein. \item \textbf{Relation to the $u$-plane integral}.
+As mentioned at a few places in this paper, one-loop string amplitudes share many aspects with $u$-plane integrals in topological field theory \cite{Moore:1997pc, Malmendier:2008db, Korpas:2019ava, Korpas:2019cwg}, such that developments for string amplitudes may also find fruitful applications in these related subjects. \end{itemize}